 INTRODUCTION

-Pigeonpea (Cajanus cajan L. Millsp.) is a member of Fabaceae family with significant agricultural and economic value, encompassing major area in tropical and subtropical regions,
+Pigeonpea (Cajanus cajan L. Millsp.) is a member of the Fabaceae family with significant agricultural and economic value, encompassing a major area in tropical and subtropical regions,

 where it is primarily grown for its protein-rich edible seeds, playing a crucial role in the diet of

-many resource poor households in the developing countries.
-Pigeonpea is the sixth most important legume in the world, with India contributing more than 70 per cent of the total production, three fourth of the global area and harbouring a wide variety of cultivars.
+many resource-poor households in developing countries.
+Pigeonpea is the sixth most important legume in the world, with India contributing more than 70 per cent of the total production, three-fourths of the global area, and harbouring a wide variety of cultivars.
 Pigeonpea

-is sown in an area of 4.9 million ha with production of 4.22 million tonne and average productivity of 861 kg ha-1 in India (Anon, 2024).
-Globally pigeonpea is cultivated in an area of 6.03 million ha with production of 5.32 m t and average productivity of 883 kg ha-1.
-In Karnataka, it covers an area of 1.72 million ha with a production of 1.15 m t and average productivity of 666 kg ha-1.
+is sown in an area of 4.9 million ha with production of 4.22 million tonnes and average productivity of 861 kg ha-1 in India (Anon, 2024).
+Globally, pigeonpea is cultivated in an area of 6.03 million ha with production of 5.32 m t and average productivity of 883 kg ha-1.
+In Karnataka, it covers an area of 1.72 million ha with a production of 1.15 m t and an average productivity of 666 kg ha-1.

 The crucial role of each nutrient element in plant growth and development is well known, with a shortage leading to significant reductions in growth and yield (Tisdale et al., 1993).
 In Indian soils, particularly light-textured ones, Nitrogen (N) is a commonly deficient mineral nutrient essential for forming proteins, nucleic acids, growth hormones, vitamins, and chlorophyll.
 Adequate nitrogen supply is crucial for robust vegetative growth and dark green colour in plants.
-Although nitrogen is abundant in the atmosphere, its limited availability in soil lead to suboptimal yield.
+Although nitrogen is abundant in the atmosphere, its limited availability in soil leads to suboptimal yield.
 Efficient use of nitrogen is essential for maximizing pigeonpea production, increasing yield, optimizing economic returns, and minimizing nitrate leaching into the ground.
-Pigeonpea yield is low due to yellowing and shedding of leaves post flowering
+Pigeonpea yield is low due to yellowing and shedding of leaves post-flowering

-which results in lower photosynthetic activity leading to reduced source capacity reflecting in
+, which results in lower photosynthetic activity, leading to reduced source capacity reflecting in

 the yield.
-It could be attributed to reduction in the nitrogen supply due to reduced biological nitrogen fixation due to lowered nitrogenase activity post flowering (Kumar and Dart, 1987).
-Urea constitutes larger per cent of the nitrogenous fertilizers used by Indian farmers, primarily due to its low cost, ease of application, and visible effect on crops, despite its documented adverse effects such as pest prevalence, crop lodging, delayed maturity, and soil pollution.
+It could be attributed to a reduction in the nitrogen supply due to reduced biological nitrogen fixation due to lowered nitrogenase activity post-flowering (Kumar and Dart, 1987).
+Urea constitutes a larger percentage of the nitrogenous fertilizers used by Indian farmers, primarily due to its low cost, ease of application, and visible effect on crops, despite its documented adverse effects such as pest prevalence, crop lodging, delayed maturity, and soil pollution.
 Despite its nitrogen use efficiency of 30 to 50 per cent, substantial losses occur over time, with 50-70 per cent of applied nitrogen content being lost to the environment, causing significant economic losses (Kumar et al., 2021).

 To address decreasing crop yields caused by imbalanced fertilization and declining soil